What is our primary use case?

 What do I think about the stability of the solution?

-They require the process to be stable and very well-documented.
-They also require that anytime a change is made to the process or subprocess that the RPA gets updated.
-Typically, the entire process of automation might take some time, then by that time, the initial automation process might have changed a bit.
+# Business process stability: Before robotic automation, the business process itself should be stable and very well-documented.
+Also, anytime a change is made to the process or subprocess ensure, that the RPA gets updated too.
+Typically, the entire process of automation might take some time, then by that time, the initial business process might have changed a bit.
 There could variations in terms of volume or in the process itself.

-The most important thing is that before you automate something that you must make sure that it is stable in its steady state for whatever changes might be upcoming over the next six month to year.
-Otherwise, you might create a bot, which will go into production, and once you realize that the process has entirely changed, then it will fail.
+The most important thing is that before you automate something that you must make sure that it is stable, in its steady state for whatever changes might be upcoming over the next six month to year.
+Otherwise, you might create a bot, which will go into production, and fail because the underlying process itself has changed.

-If there is no changes in the process, bots are pretty much stable and they have been well coded.
+# Monitoring and controllership: If there is no changes in the process, bots are pretty much stable and especially, if they have been well coded.
 In case there have been any changes anywhere in the process or subprocess, the bot can fail.
-This means you must have a review mechanism with strategy checks.
-Once you put a bot into production, you have to monitor it and do vanity checks.
-You must have a review mechanism.
+This means you must have a review mechanism with monitoring in place.
+Once you put a bot into production, you have to monitor it and do regular sanity checks.
 Otherwise, you could have situations where bots have failed and you might not know, then the process comes to a standstill.
+In a nutshell monitoring and control is an important aspect of RPA in the run phase.

 What do I think about the scalability of the solution?